-Geographical factors Schools Response We have a close proximity to All classes during the academic year undertake workshops to teach about the coastline and the river . the dangers of the sea and tides.
-Social and economic factors Schools Response Busy roads near by school as • All year groups revisit road safety annually, focus on staying safe and school is located within a stranger danger. housing estate.
-Peer Group factors Schools Response Children have older siblings • Our curriculum teaches children about the issue of 'peer pressure'. who may be influential to Children engage in different scenarios and are given choices to make younger family members. through role play.
-Children are taught to be confident and assertive through our PHSE curriculum. • We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
-We encourage any child feeling pressurised to 'talk it out' with an adult or share via strategies such as Worry Monsters.
-Home factors Schools Response • Lots of our children are • Through our Computing Curriculum, children are taught about online connected to the internet safety.
-Every child has signed our 'Acceptable Use' contract.
-Parents at home and regularly use sign an 'Acceptable Use' contract too. gaming devices to engage Annual training for parents on E-Safety. in online games with their • We offer termly drop in sessions where parents can ask for advice on friends. adapting devices to private settings etc. This is especially important prior to Christmas when new mobiles and devices are bought as gifts.
+Geographical factors Schools Response

+We have a close proximity to the All classes during the academic year

+coastline and the river. undertake workshops to teach them about

+the dangers of the sea and tides.

+Social and economic factors Schools Response

+Busy roads near by school as school is All year groups revisit road safety annually,

+located within a housing estate. focus on staying safe and stranger danger.

+Peer Group factors Schools Response

+Children have older siblings who may be Our curriculum teaches children about the

+influential to younger family members. issue of 'peer pressure'.

+Children engage in different scenarios and are

+given choices to make through role play.

+Children are taught to be confident and

+assertive through our PHSE curriculum.

+We also engage in a full week of 'anti-bullying'

+activities and we high profile this with our

+school community.

+We encourage any child feeling pressurised to

+'talk it out' with an adult or share via

+strategies such as Worry Monsters.

+Home factors Schools Response

+Lots of our children are Through our Computing Curriculum, children

+connected to the internet at are taught about online safety.
+Every child has

+home and regularly use gaming signed our 'Acceptable Use' contract.
+Parents

+devices to engage in online sign an 'Acceptable Use' contract too.

+games with their friends.
+Annual training for parents on E-Safety.

+We offer termly drop in sessions where

+parents can ask for advice on adapting devices

+to private settings etc. This is especially

+important prior to Christmas when new

+mobiles and devices are bought as gifts.